EmmaJohnsonBarth/Reading-Notes.d22/102/Read04.md

 The three main parts of an HTML element are:

--The opening tag.
+-The opening tag
-    -For example, to start a paragraph, a <p> is insterted

--The closing tag.
+-The closing tag
-    -For example, to end a paragraph, a </p> is inserted

 -The content
-    -For example, the paragraph itself

 #### Q3) What is it called when you give an element extra information?